imAIgene-Dream3D/BGT/README.md

 #### Configuration
 Before running the module, ensure the config file (`config_template.yml`) is correctly set up with your specific parameters, including:
-- `classified_tcell_track_data_filepath_rds`: Path to the classified T cell track data file.
+- `classified_tcell_track_data_filepath_rds`: Path to the "classified_tcell_track_data.rds" file.
 - `imaging_time`: Time (in hours) when imaging starts in the experiment; this module will focus on time points after this.

 ***To run from the command line:***
 ```bash
 Rscript /path/to/TimepointGraph/timepoint_graph.R -c </Path/to/BGT/config_template.yml> -f
 ```
 The `-f` flag forces the re-import and processing of data even if the output files already exist.
-Optionally, use `-t` to specify an RDS file containing processed T-cell track data, if not already included in the BGT config.
+Optionally, use `-t` to specify an RDS file containing processed "classified_tcell_track_data.rds" file, if not already included in the BGT config.

 ***To run from RStudio:***